Solway charged with breaching Anti-Corruption Code

 Cricket Australia (CA) has charged ACT cricketer Dean Solway with breaching the Anti-Corruption Code (Code).

-Solway, who played five Toyota Futures League matches in 2017-18 for ACT/NSW Country, was charged with breaching Article 2.2.1 of the Code – placing, accepting, offering, laying or otherwise entering into any Bet in relation to the result, progress, conduct or any other aspect of any Match or Event.
+Solway, who played one Toyota Futures League match in 2017-18 for ACT/NSW Country and 16 Toyota Futures League matches since 2012-13, was charged with breaching Article 2.2.1 of the Code – placing, accepting, offering, laying or otherwise entering into any Bet in relation to the result, progress, conduct or any other aspect of any Match or Event.